• Mental Health

 Some common causes and triggers of separation anxiety include:

-• Insecure Attachment: This is the emotional connection formed between an infant and their primary caretaker.
-While a secure attachment ensures your child feels secure and calm enough for optimal development, an insecure attachment (one that is contaminated by mistrust or fear) can factor into childhood problems such as separation anxiety.10
+• Insecure attachment: This is the emotional connection formed between an infant and their primary caretaker.
+While a secure attachment ensures your child feels safe and calm enough for optimal development, an insecure attachment (one that is contaminated by mistrust or fear) can factor into childhood problems such as separation anxiety.9

-• Genetics: Studies have shown that anxiety, in general, is an inheritable trait.
+• Genetics: Studies have shown that anxiety is a heritable trait.
 Having a blood relative with any anxiety disorder might predispose a person to developing one themselves.

-• Life Stressors and Transitions: Events that force separation, (divorce, death of a family member or pet, moving, marriage, going to college, etc.), can trigger separation anxiety disorder.
+• Life stressors and transitions: Events that force separation (like divorce, death of a family member or pet, moving, marriage, going to college, etc.) can trigger separation anxiety disorder.

 How Is Separation Anxiety Disorder Diagnosed?